MariiaDuk/e_commerce_analysis/README.md

 2. Developing an international direction.
 3. Optimizing the product portfolio.

-I see the following plan as the most profitable:
+Based on an initial review, potential opportunities for growth that could significantly increase profitability include:

 1. Conduct further research to understand current customer base.
 If they are wholesale customers, focus on B2B sales.
 A clear understanding of target customer profile will allow to run more effective marketing campaigns, leading to improved customer engagement and potentially higher revenue per customer.
 2. Use opportunities for growth in international markets, leveraging the existing payment and delivery infrastructure.
 Successful expansion could significantly increase overall sales and profitability.
 3. Remove or reposition underperforming products and focus on promoting top sellers.
 This can lead to increased profitability by focusing on popular products and reduced operating costs through better inventory management.

-Implementing these and other recommendations mentioned above can lead to revenue growth, improved customer engagement, and optimized online store operations.
+However, to confirm these and other recommendations mentioned above, a deeper dive into the current strategy and vision of the business is necessary.